 The effective control environment established by the Board supports this assurance provided by the CEO/MD and the CFO.
 However, it should be noted that joint venture arrangements that are not controlled by Mirvac are not covered for the purpose of this assurance or the declaration given under section 295A of the Corporations Act 2001.

-Mirvac's practice is to provide similar assurances to the Board for the Group's half-yearly financial statements and reports.
+Management provided similar assurances to the Board for the Group's FY20 half-yearly financial statements and reports.